-Are you interested in joining the Master’s programme in Civil Engineering and Management or Construction Mangement and Engineering after you have obtained your Bachelor’s degree?
-If so, you may be required to take a pre-Master’s course.
-Check the admission requirements to find out whether you are eligible.
+Are you interested in joining the master’s programme in Civil Engineering and Management or Construction Management and Engineering after you have obtained your bachelor’s degree?
+If so, you may be required to complete a pre-master’s programme first.

-The pre-Master’s goal is to prepare you for the Master programme of Civil Engineering and Management and Construction Management and Engineering.
-This means you will be taught various scientific skills and your skills in mathematics will be improved to a higher level.
+The pre-master’s goal is to prepare you for the master’s programme in Civil Engineering and Management or Construction Management and Engineering.
+This means you will be taught various scientific skills and your skills in mathematics will be improved.
 You will also attend several courses related to civil engineering.
-If you manage to successfully complete the pre-master within one year, you will be able to enroll in one of these two Master's programmes.
-After obtaining your Master’s degree, you will be a civil engineer capable of combining technical and non-technical aspects of large infrastructural and construction projects.
+If you manage to successfully complete the pre-master’s within one year, you will be able to enrol in one of these two master's programmes.
+After obtaining your master’s degree, you will be a civil engineer capable of combining technical and non-technical aspects of large infrastructural and construction projects.

-Start date of the pre-Master's programme will be in September.
-The programme starts on Monday, September 3, 2018 and ends on Friday, February 1, 2019.
-After finishing you can enter directly in the Master's programme.
-Students doing a pre-master’s as part of their HBO degree (transferminor) can enter the master in February or September after finishing their HBO Bachelor's programme.
+The pre-master's programme starts every September.
+After successfully completing the pre-master's programme you can directly enter the master's programme.
+Students doing their pre-master’s as part of their University of Applied Sciences degree (transfer minor/'Kies op maat') can enter the master’s programme in February or September after finishing their University of Applied Sciences Bachelor's programme.

 Academic Research Skills

 Quartile 2: November-February